1974 World Series

 The 1974 World Series matched the two-time defending champion Oakland Athletics against the Los Angeles Dodgers with the A’s winning the Series in 5 games.

-The Los Angeles Dodgers won the National League West division by 4 games over the Cincinnati Reds then defeated the Pittsburgh Pirates, three games to one, in the National League Championship Series.
-The Oakland Athletics won the American League West division by five games over the Texas Rangers, then defeated the Baltimore Orioles, three games to one, in the American League Championship Series.
+The Los Angeles Dodgers had won the National League West division by 4 games over the Cincinnati Reds, then defeated the Pittsburgh Pirates, three games to one, in the National League Championship Series.
+The Oakland Athletics had won the American League West division by five games over the Texas Rangers, then defeated the Baltimore Orioles, three games to one, in the American League Championship Series.

 The Oakland A's, dynasty or no dynasty, had become something of a running joke in the American League, consistently matching their on-field heroics with locker-room meltdowns and intra-squad theatrics.
-After yet another banner year (Catfish Hunter won 25 games.
-Reggie Jackson knocked in 105 runs, and Billy North stole 54 bases), the team seemed to be winning more attention for its dysfunctional communication patterns than for its superior lineup.
+After yet another banner year during which Catfish Hunter won 25 games, Reggie Jackson knocked in 105 runs, and Billy North stole 54 bases, the team seemed to be winning more attention for its dysfunctional communication patterns than for its superior lineup.
 Hunter was threatening to file for free agency in 1975 if owner Charles O. Finley didn't come through with back pay Hunter claimed he had coming.
-Traumatized former second baseman Mike Andrews was pondering legal action for the shabby treatment he received in the previous year's World Series.
+Traumatized former second baseman Mike Andrews was pondering legal action for the shabby treatment he had received in the previous year's World Series.
 Teammates Rollie Fingers and Blue Moon Odom had gotten into a fistfight.
 And the Series-winning manager of the previous year, Dick Williams was long gone, having had one personality clash too many with the A's front office.
-Despite all the melodrama, or perhaps because of it, the Athletics won the A.L. pennant for the third straight year, dispatching the Baltimore Orioles in a four-game ALCS.
+Despite all the melodrama, or perhaps because of it, the Athletics won the AL pennant for the third straight year, dispatching the Orioles in a four-game ALCS.

 In the event, the Dodgers came up short and the Athletics won the Series in five games.
 Fingers figured in all four Oakland victories, posting a win and three saves, and copped the Series MVP award.
-Oakland became the first team to win three consecutive Series since the New York Yankees won five in a row between 1949 and 1953; the win secured the A's status as one of the truly dominant teams of the Seventies.
-(The other "team of the decade," Cincinnati, would check in with consecutive Series victories in 1975 and 1976.)
+Oakland became the first team to win three consecutive Series since the New York Yankees had won five in a row between 1949 and 1953; the win secured the A's status as one of the truly dominant teams of the 1970s.
+(The other "team of the decade," the Cincinnati Reds, would check in with consecutive Series victories in 1975 and 1976.)

 The 1974 Fall Classic was the first all-California World Series.
-The two franchises would meet again 14 years later.
+The two franchises would meet again in the Fall Classic 14 years later.

 [edit] Summary